 This handbook addresses many of the everyday questions that you may have concerning policy.
 It also contains the student discipline code.
 It is important that you review the information contained in the handbook as we work together this school year to make the best possible experiences come alive for your student.
-After you have read and discussed the material with your child, please sign the Parent Signature Sheet and return it in your child's mail folder.
-This can be found in your other forms that must be sign and returned.
+After you have read and discussed the material with your child, please sign the Daly Elementary Student Compact form and return it in your child's mail folder.
+This can be found with the beginning of the year forms that must be sign and returned.